The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 The Impact of the Tesla Case on Delaware

 The significant impact of the McCormick ruling in the Tesla case is that the ruling went against the board and shareholder vote.
 The Musk 2018 share pay package was approved by the board and approved by almost 70% of all Tesla shareholders, excluding Elon Musk and his brother.
 What was so shocking about the ruling, is that the court ignored the vote of a significant number of shareholders who approved the pay package and ruled it invalid almost six years after it was agreed to.
 Since the ruling was handed down, Musk has tweeted that he is considering changing Tesla’s state of incorporation from Delaware to Texas.
 Will other companies consider a similar path?
 It is a possibility that companies begin losing faith in the perception that Delaware is pro-business, its corporate rules are flexible, and because of the Court of Chancery.
-However, if the Court of Chancery becomes known as unpredictable and not in line with the interests of Delaware businesses and their board of directors, a changing of the guard could be on the horizon when it comes to the go-to state for corporate incorporations.
+However, if the Court of Chancery becomes known as unpredictable and not in line with the interests of Delaware businesses and their board of directors, a changing of the guard could be on the horizon when it comes to the go-to state for corporate incorporation.